Skip to main content

 measurements performed

-Radon gas can be found across the United Kingdom, yet many dismiss the idea that it exists where they live, or that it could pose a risk to their health.
+Radon gas can be found across the UK, yet many dismiss the idea that it exists where they live, or that it could pose a risk to their health.
 The key question is, how much radon are you exposed to?
-In order to reduce the number of lung cancer cases in the United Kingdom, the target value for radon in indoor air should be no more than 100 becquerels per cubic metre (Bq/m3).
+In order to reduce lung cancer cases, the target value for radon in indoor air should be no more than 100 becquerels per cubic metre (Bq/m3).

 Why it’s important to test for radon

-• Radon can be found in the soil throughout the United Kingdom.
-However, its concentration varies from place to place.
+• Radon can be found in the soil throughout the UK; however its concentration varies from place to place

 Reducing radon content: simple life insurance